kery/MacVisTat/README.md

 # Counter file format
 The "offset from utc" in header line is optional.
 Counter values are also optional.
+The date and time in each line represents the UTC time of the corresponding counters (since v2.2.0.1).
 ```
 ##date;time[offset from utc];counter1;...;countern##
 dd.MM.yyyy;HH:mm:ss;value1;...;valuen